Cordalba: Education

 Cordalba State School is a government primary (Prep-6) school for boys and girls at Cemetery Road (25.1587°S 152.2121°E).
 In 2017, the school had an enrolment of 69 students with 5 teachers (4 full-time equivalent) and 8 non-teaching staff (4 full-time equivalent).

+There are no secondary schools in Cordalba.
+The nearest government secondary school is Isis District State High School in Childers to the south-west.